 c(xmin, ymin, xmax, ymax).

 rasterpic_img() is an S3 generic.
-The methods for extent-like inputs use the object extent, and vector methods can also mask the image to the object shape.
+Methods for extent-like inputs use the object extent, and vector methods can also mask the image to the object shape.

 -